subsquid/docs/docs/fuel-indexing/fuel-datasource/receipt.md

 ```

 Data requests:
-TODO Links

 - `type` sets the type of the receipt.
 Receipt type has the following options: `'CALL' | 'RETURN' | 'RETURN_DATA' | 'PANIC' | 'REVERT' | 'LOG' | 'LOG_DATA' | 'TRANSFER' | 'TRANSFER_OUT' | 'SCRIPT_RESULT' | 'MESSAGE_OUT' | 'MINT' | 'BURN'`.
 Leave it undefined to subscribe to all receipts.
-- TODO log data contract (A.B. - looks like it was renamed to just "contract")
+- `contract` sets the contract addresses to track.
+Leave it undefined to subscribe to all receipts.

 Enabling the `transaction` flag will cause the processor to retrieve transactions that gave rise to the matching receipts.
 The data will be added to the appropriate iterables within the [block data](/fuel-indexing/fuel-datasource/context-interfaces).
 You can also call `augmentBlock()` from `@subsquid/fuel-objects` on the block data to populate the convenience reference fields like `receipt.transaction`.